Skip to main content

 Rhys Clark, Commercial Director at Tonkin + Taylor reflects on the event: “Coming out of Building Nations 2024, there was a real sense of optimism in the air.
 The key takeaway for me was when Hon.
 Chris Bishop announced the National Infrastructure Agency.
 The government is looking at opening the doors to Foreign Investment to support our Infrastructure deficit, however, we need to ensure we have the policy settings aligned around RMA reform, Fast Track legislation and the Overseas Investment Office guiding legislation to support the agency to be a success”

-Depoliticising infrastructure to deliver on the 30-year National Infrastructure Plan
+Depoliticising Infrastructure to Deliver on the 30-year National Infrastructure Plan

 Charlotte Arcus, Three Waters Design Engineer, shares one key topic that emerged from the two-day event, the call for the Infrastructure Industry to have a shared vision for New Zealand, “so we can have assurance that politics won’t derail important projects.”